Flerp/RetroCake/README.md

 ## Manage es_systems.cfg
 This is for generating and editing es_systems.cfg

-## Manage EmulationStation Themes.
+## Manage EmulationStation Themes

 This tool has several features, and will setup GIT to C:\RetroCake\Tools\Git

-### Install/update all themes.
+### Install/Update All Themes
 Relatively Self explanatory.
-This installs every avaiable theme for EmulationStation.
+This installs every available theme for EmulationStation.

 ### Install/Update Individual Themes
 This option lets you select the theme you want by name and install 1 by one. \
-Userful if you do like wish to install 80 themes and just want a specific one.
+Useful if you do like wish to install 80 themes and just want a specific one.

-### Theme Gallery/Previews.
+### Theme Gallery/Previews
 This downloads previews for all available themes and writes them to a HTML file.\
 The HTML file is them launched with your default browser.\
 Hover over the image to see which theme it belongs to.\